 Speaking of Ecumenism (unity among church denominations) vs Polemics (debates and disputes), I believe we can work together with those of differing doctrinal stances on issues such as the right to life, but the Truth can't be compromised.
 There are certain doctrines that we consider non-debatable such as the Inerrancy of the Bible, the Trinity, the Deity, bodily Resurrection and Return of Christ, Salvation by Grace through Faith, and the Gospel message itself (see What We Believe).
 On these, we write with conviction, attempting to speak the truth with love and respect.
 On the secondary and tertiary issues (where the Scriptures are silent or legitimately open to interpretation, we attempt to write with charity, giving a balanced account of differing beliefs and interpretations.

 Can I copy from or link to ADGM?

 Please feel free to link to any of our pages.
 We also have a very liberal policy regarding copying and posting for personal, church or non-profit use.
 Please see our Copyright Page for additional information.

 Can I submit articles for publication?

 Please do.
-Content must be family friendly and Biblically sound (this does not mean we have to agree with every little detail).
+Content must be family friendly, Biblically sound (this does not mean we have to agree with every little detail), and of good value to our readers.
 It must not contain copyrighted material (unless you own the copyright or have permission to use the content).
+We're currently (February 2018) drafting new guidelines for guest articles and should have them ready soon.
 Please contact us with any questions.